robinmattern/FormR-test/docs/Setup/fr0101_Setup-Developer-Workstation.md

 ![Add Host to config](./images/fr0101-03_Add-host-to-config.png "Add Host to config")

-- From the DOS command window, navigate to the repos folder and enter:

-    - Test the connection to github.
+- From the DOS command window, test the connection to github.

 ```
 ssh github-btg
 ```